nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 ### 8. Commitment Establishment Flow (Phase 3)

+This section describes the transfer commitment agreement between the sender gateway to a recipient gateway.

+This phase must be completed within the asset-lock duration time specificied in the previous lock_evidence_expiration parameter (message 7.3).

+In this phase gateways implement the Transfer Commitment endpoint.

+In the following, the sender gateway takes the role of the client while the recipient gateway takes the role of the server.

+The flow follows a request-response model.
+The client makes a request (POST) to the Transfer Commitment endpoint at the server.

+Gateways MUST support the use of the HTTP GET and POST methods defined in RFC 2616 [RFC2616] for the endpoint.

+Clients MAY use the HTTP GET or POST methods to send messages in this phase to the server.
+If using the HTTP GET method, the request parameters maybe serialized using URI Query String Serialization.

+The client and server may be required to sign certain messages in order to provide standalone proof (for non-repudiation) independent of the secure channel between the client and server.
+This proof maybe required for audit verifications post-event.

+(NOTE: nonces are not shown).

 ##### 8.1 Commit Preparation Message

+The purpose of this message is for the client to indicate its readiness to begin the commitment of the transfer.

+The message must be signed by the client.

+The parameters of this message consists of the following:

+- message_type REQUIRED.
+MUST be the value urn:ietf:odap:msgtype:commit-prepare-msg

+- client_identity_pubkey REQUIRED.
+The client who sent this message.

+- server_identity_pubkey REQUIRED.
+The server for whom this message is intended.

+- hash_lockevidence_ack REQUIRED.
+The hash of previous message.

+- client_transfer_number OPTIONAL.
+This is the transfer identification number chosen by the client.
+This number is meaningful only the client.

+- client_signature REQUIRED.
+The digital signature of the client.

 ##### 8.2 Commit Preparation Response

 ##### 8.3 Finalize Commitment Message